Hellixaz/Sidfinder/README.md

 -OR
 ```
 - Download as zip or copy code and create your own python file.
+- Install or update requirements
-- If create on your own make sure create other necessarry file:
+- Make sure create other necessarry file:

   "keywords.txt"
  ```